Ummamali/projectmanager/README.md

 <img src="./preview.jpg"/>

+## Technologies

+- **HTML5** – Provides the structural foundation for the application's user interface.
+- **CSS3** – Styles the UI, ensuring a visually appealing and responsive design.
+- **Tailwind CSS** – Simplifies styling with utility-first classes for a clean and consistent look.
+- **JavaScript** – Powers the application's interactivity and dynamic behavior.
+- **React** – Enables efficient component-based development for a seamless user experience.
+- **Node.js** – Powers the backend, enabling server-side operations and API handling.
+- **npm** – Manages project dependencies and scripts for smooth development and deployment.

 ## Installation

 Follow these steps to set up and run the Project Manager app locally (Make sure you have Node.js and npm installed before running the commands):